 Hongbo Wang moved to England as a postdoctoral research fellow in June 2015, working on a Leverhulme Trust funded project on soft tactile sensors and sensing system optimization at the Surgical Technology Research Group (led by Dr Peter Culmer) in School of Mechanical Engineering, University of Leeds, UK.
-In this project, he developed tri-axis soft tactile sensors (MagOne) and sensing arrays (MagTrix) based on Hall-effect sensors, and robust and high-performance inductive tactile sensors (ITS) based on Eddy-current effect.
+In this project, he developed tri-axis soft tactile sensors (MagOne) and sensing arrays (MagTrix) based on Hall-effect sensors, and soft inductive tactile sensors (SITS) based on Eddy-current effect.

 In September 2017, he joined Dr Lucia Beccai’s Group (Artificial Touch in Soft Biorobotics) at Center for Micro-Biorobotics (@SSSA) of the Istituto Italiano di Tecnologia (IIT) in Pontedera (Pisa), Italy.
-His current research focuses on developing novel Soft Mechanosensing Technologies and the associate design, material, fabrication, data interpretation, and system integration technologies, enabling them to be directly integrated into next generation robots (e.g. soft robots) and smart healthcare systems.
+His current research focuses on developing 2D/3D stretchable strain and tactile sensors, and the associate design, materials, fabrication, powering, and data interpretation technologies, enabling them to be directly integrated into next generation robots (e.g. soft robots) and smart healthcare systems.